Display and workflow

 select a consecutive range of bands.

-- Deselect all bands by clicking anywhere on on the display background.
+- Deselect all bands by clicking anywhere on the display background.

 Adjusting and editing bands

-Once you have one or more EQ bands selected, the display highlights the shapes of the selected
+Once you have selected one or more EQ bands, the display highlights the shapes of the selected

 bands.
 You can now of course edit the EQ settings via the floating band controls, but the easiest way to adjust them is simply by dragging